PenguinSquire/palladium/README.md

 <br />
 run `node index.js` to start the bot

 `node dev-deploy.js` to update the guild commands.
-This will deploy commands in the `guild` and `dev` folders
+&emsp;  This will deploy commands in the `guild` and `dev` folders
 `node global-deploy.js` to update the global commands.
-This will deploy commands in the `global` and `universal` folders
+&emsp;  This will deploy commands in the `global` and `universal` folders

 `node deleteAll.js` to delete all commands